makenew/python-package/README.rst

 Bootstrap a new Python_ package in less than a minute.

-This package skeleton intentionally makes no assumptions about documentation generation or testing frameworks as these choices depend too heavily on project specific goals.
+This package skeleton intentionally makes no assumptions about documentation generation, as that choice depends too heavily on project specific goals.

 .. _Python: https://www.python.org/